Building with Passport

 • If the score does not meet the threshold, we'll withold the instructions and instead the tab will contain instructions for increasing their Passport score.

-This simple example demonstrates the principles you would use to gate a real app using Gitcoin Passport.
+This simple example demonstrates the principles you would use to gate a real app using Passport XYZ.

 The app will be built using Next.js (opens in a new tab) and will make use of several of the Scorer API endpoints.